Consensys/cakeshop/README.md

 Comments on This Policy
 If you have any suggestions to improve this policy, please send an email to info@goquorum.com for discussion.

 ## License

-Copyright (c) 2016-2019 JPMorgan Chase and/or applicable contributors
+Copyright (c) 2016-2021 Consensys and/or applicable contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.